Chairman’s Report 2024

-Thanks to all TTCF personnel for keeping the ship afloat over the past couple of years.
-Also I wish to recognise the support of our Executive Director, Warwick Hodder, as well as my fellow Directors Horace McAuley, Gary Williams and Janet Clews who have also had a difficult year keeping things in order throughout all the disruptions we have had to endure.
-I look forward to working alongside each and every one of you in the future.
+And finally, I am grateful for the support of our Executive Director, Warwick Hodder, as well as my fellow Directors Horace McAuley, Gary Williams and Ross Clow.
+I enjoy the camaraderie at our monthly meetings and look forward to working alongside each and every one of you in the future.

 Yours sincerely,